21. Go surfing/windsurfing/kitebaording

 27. Taste sparkling pineapple wine

-The Tedeschi Winery in scenic Uluplakua is Maui’s only winery.
+Maui Wine (was Tedeschi Winery) in scenic Uluplakua is Maui’s only winery.
 The grounds have beautiful views and are well groomed and planted with abundant flowers, shrubs, flowering vines and stately trees.

 Keokea through Ulupalakua Page